 Unsure if your pet needs a dental?
-Book a pre dental exam for only $40.00!
+Book a pre dental exam today!

 Ugh!
 Our pet’s bad breath!
 We’ve all experienced it, and we don’t like it.
 Periodontal disease is the most common clinical condition in adult dogs and cats and is entirely preventable.
 By age 3, most dogs and cats have some sign of periodontal disease developing.
 Other than bad breath, there are few signs to tell us the extent of the disease process.
 Therefore, it often goes untreated until it is too late to prevent extensive disease or to save teeth.
 In some cases, if left unchecked and untreated, disease can set into the oral cavity and can cause organ damage in our pets as they age.